joshcrow/greenhouse-beach/build-phase-2.md

 4. Select **Wirelessly**.
 5. ESPHome will compile the new configuration and send it to the ESP32 over the WiFi network.
 The device will reboot.

-After it reboots, Home Assistant will automatically discover the three new entities ("Greenhouse Ambient Light," "Greenhouse Soil Moisture," and the BME280 "Pressure" sensor).
+After it reboots, Home Assistant will automatically discover the new entities ("Greenhouse Ambient Light" and "Greenhouse Soil Moisture").
+The BME280 "Pressure" sensor should already be visible from the previous guide.

+**Note:** The soil moisture sensor reading will need calibration.
+The current configuration maps the raw ADC value (0-4095) to a percentage (0-100%).
+You may need to adjust the calibration values based on your specific sensor and soil type.
+Dry soil typically reads higher values, while wet soil reads lower values.

 ## **3\.
 Part 2: Install the camera**